Shao-Group/altai/README.md

 bcftools sort input.vcf > output.vcf
 ```

 The reconstructed allele-specific transcripts shall be written as gvf format into `output-prefix.gvf`.
 Their sequences will be written as fasta format into `output-prefix.fa`.
-Note that **`altai` only outputs allele-specific transcripts**.
-If you want to have a complete allele-specific transcriptome with both allele-specific transcripts (two alleles different) and non-allele-specific transcripts (both alleles same), run the pipline below.